-Bradley also had a competitive side to his nature and would challenge locals in a series of wagers where he would use his size to his advantage.
-One of which was to load a wagon of manure before two normal sized men did the same job.
+William Bradley had a competitive side to his nature and would often challenge locals in a series of wagers where he would use his size to his advantage.
+One of these challenges was to load a wagon of manure before two normal sized men did the same job.

-One day the Barnum travelling circus visited the town and spotted the tall figure of William Bradley.
-They wanted him to become their star attraction as part of their freak show at fairs across the country, including the very large one in Hull.
+One day the Barnum Travelling Circus visited the town of Market Weighton.
+When they arrived they soon spotted the tall figure of William Bradley and wanted him to become their star attraction as part of their freak show at fairs across the country, including their large one in Hull.

-In recent years this has changed its name to the “Giant Community Day,” but whatever the name it still celebrates the life of the tallest man in Yorkshire and is a major summer event in the town that happens in the summer.
+In more recent years, this has changed its name to the “Giant Community Day”.
+However, whatever the name, it still celebrates the life of the tallest man in Yorkshire and is a major event in the town that happens in the summer.

 The bypass which opened in 1991 was renamed The Giant Bradley Way and in 2005 a special Bradley heritage trail through the town was designed.
 In 2007, a life-size wooden statue created by local sculptor Malcolm McLachlan was unveiled.

 A plaque can be found on William Bradley’s house which still stands today.
 He also made it into the Guiness Book of Records and Britain’s tallest person.